nextcloud/documentation/admin_manual/configuration_user/user_provisioning_api.rst

 **apps / getapps**
 ------------------

-Returns a list of apps installed on the ownCloud server.
+Returns a list of apps installed on the Nextcloud server.
 Authentication is done by sending a Basic HTTP Authorization header.